 - info Gives information on the current package, e.g. the package's name, author, synopsis and its dependency specifications. - info package [--all] Prints information on the newest known version (compatible to the current compiler) of the given package.
 The option --all shows more information. - info package version [--all] Prints basic information on the given package version.
 The option --all shows more information. - list [--versions] [--csv] List the names and synopses of all packages of the central package index.
 Unless the option --versions is set, only the newest version of a package (compatible to the current compiler) is shown.
 The option --versions shows all versions of the packages.
 If a package is not compatible to the current compiler, then the package version is shown in brackets (e.g., "(1.5.4)").
-The option --csv shows the information in CSV format. - list --category [--csv] List the category names together with the packages belonging to this category (see Section 8) of the central package index.
-The option --csv shows the information in CSV format. - search [--module] query Searches the names, synopses, and exported module names of all packages of the central package index for occurrences of the given search term.
+The option --csv shows the information in CSV format. - List the category names together with the packages belonging to this category (see Section 8) of the central package index.
+The option --csv shows the information in CSV format. - search [--module|--exec] query Searches the names, synopses, and exported module names of all packages of the central package index for occurrences of the given search term.
 If the option --module is set, then the search is restricted to occurrences of an exported module.
-Thus, the package exporting the module JSON.Data can be found by the command cpm search --module JSON.Data update | Updates the local copy of the central package index to the newest available version.
+Thus, the package exporting the module JSON.Data can be found by the command cpm search --module JSON.Data cpm search --exec show lists all packages where the name of the executable contains the string "show".